Fliplet/fliplet-cli/docs/Data-source-security.md

 }
 ```

-Custom rules can also read data from different Data Sources using the `find` and `findOne` methods:
+Custom rules can also read data from different Data Sources using the `find` (for finding multiple records) and `findOne` (for finding a single record) methods of the `DataSource` server-side library:

 ```js
 if (type === 'select') {